Gudfred: Viking invasion of the Obodrite lands

-Fearing an invasion by the Franks, who had conquered heathen Frisia over the previous 100 years and Old Saxony in 772 to 804, Gudfred resolved to attack the Obodrites in the old Saxon territories.
+Gudfred resolved to attack the Obodrites in the old Saxon territories.
 The seaborne invasion was successful in spite of considerable Danish losses.
 During a siege his brother's son Ragnvald, the second man in the kingdom, fell together with several chiefs.
 Now Gudfred conquered a number of Slavic strongholds and made two districts pay taxes to him.
 The Obodrite prince Drożko (lat: Thrasco, Thrasucon) was expelled from his land, and another chief called Godelaib was captured by trickery and hanged.
 The Slavic Linones, Smeldingi and Wiltzes, the last-mentioned being old enemies of the Obodrites, preferred to fight on the Danish side.

 Before returning to his kingdom, Gudfred destroyed the important port Reric by the Baltic coast, probably in the modern Blowatz municipality.
 It is specified that Reric was a Danish name, and that the port brought great advantages to Gudfred's kingdom through the imposition of fees.
 By this feat he may have impeded Charlemagne from using Reric as part of a strategic trade route.
 The merchants were forced to follow the Viking fleet to Sliesthorp where the king stayed for some time and drew up plans for the future.
 Fearing Frankish reprisals, he now decided to seal the border to Saxony with a wall, later known as Danevirke.
 As well established by modern archaeology, a defensive wall existed long before the time of Gudfred, from about 450-500.
-While the Frankish annals give the impression of a new creation, it was therefore an improvement of an old structure to defend his realm.
+While the Frankish annals give the impression of a new creation, it was therefore an improvement.
 Archaeologists have recently identified it with a gigantic 4 km long and 3 m high Fieldstone Wall.
 The improved Danevirke ran from the Schlei toward the west coast of Denmark by means of the river Trende.
 The wall was built with an earthen embankment topped by a wooden stockade and protected from the south by a deep ditch.
 There was only one gate through which horsemen and wagons could move back and forth.
 Denmark's most important town, Sliesthorp or Hedeby, which apparently already existed on the Schlien, was expanded and garrisoned with Danish soldiers and the early sections of the wall were designed to protect it.
 Archaeological finds confirm that the town began to flourish in earnest around 810.